bringauto/virtual-fleet-management/README.md

 For example scenarios for topic bringauto/kralovopolska/car1 will be stored in virtual-fleet/scenarios/bringauto/kralovopolska/car1/.
 Each car folder can contain multiple scenario files, but right now one scenario per car is supported, first correct file will be run and other files will be ignored

 ### JSON format
 Json files contain information about map file that is used for missions (name or path to it) and list of missions.
-Each mission contain timestamp, name and list of stops.
-Timestamp informs the virtual fleet after how long period after establishing first connection of given car will be the mission started.
+Each mission contains delay, name and list of stops.
+Delay informs the virtual fleet after how long period after establishing first connection of given car will be the mission started.
 Example:

 ```
 {
     "map": "London.osm",
     "missions": [
         {
-            "timestamp": "0",
+            "delay_seconds": 0,
             "name": "mission1",
             "stops": [
                 {